PGY2 Ambulatory Care Residency Program

 Scholarship and Teaching (longitudinal)

-Elective Rotations - Choose Two (10-12 weeks longitudinal, two days per week)
+Elective Rotations - Choose 2 (10 weeks, 1 day per week)

 - Cardiology